openshift/lvm-operator/docs/troubleshooting.md

    ```

 3. Allow erasure of missing volumes in the volume group (if necessary due to `vg_missing_pv_count` > 0):

    If the volume group consisted of multiple physical volumes, it might be that one or more of them are missing, but there are still healthy volumes left.
 In this case, you can remove the missing volumes from the volume group to allow the volume group to function properly again.
-   This will completely erode any potential of automatic recovery on the failing disk, but allows you to activate the volume group again,
-   with all the remaining disks and data on these disks.
+This will completely erode any potential of automatic recovery on the failing disk but allows you to activate the volume group again, with all the remaining disks and data on these disks.

-   Note that it is advisable to deschedule all workloads using the storage class backed by the volume group, and then call
+   Note that it is advisable to deschedule all workloads using the storage class backed by the volume group, and then call:

    ```bash
    vgchange --activate n <YOUR_VG_NAME_HERE>
    ```

    This will ensure that no active writes can occur on the volume group while you are erasing the missing volumes.
 Sometimes, lvm2 will prohibit you from erasing the missing volumes before deactivating the volumes in the volume group.

-   Once you have confirmed a disk failure, you can erase the missing volumes from the volume group by calling
+   Once you have confirmed a disk failure, you can erase the missing volumes from the volume group by calling:

    ```bash
    vgreduce --removemissing <YOUR_VG_NAME_HERE>
    ```

    If all goes well, another verification of the volume group should confirm that the `vg_missing_pv_count` is now 0.
 This means the existing data on the remaining disks is still accessible and the volume group can be activated again.

    Note that in some cases, especially during scenarios with data loss, the request might fail like below: